Afghans welcome tenuous cease-fire, but many express frustration that a permanent peace seems out of reach

 “Every Afghan wants an end to violence and a permanent cease-fire.
 The continuation of the fighting is not acceptable to anyone,” he said.

-The three day cease-fire, which has largely held — aside from a bombing at a mosque just outside Kabul that the Taliban denied involvement in — demonstrates that both sides are capable of largely pausing violence in Afghanistan, but it does not bring the Taliban and the Afghan government any closer to a peace agreement, and many Afghans fear that once violence resumes, it will only increase.
+The three-day cease-fire, which has largely held — aside from a bombing at a mosque just outside Kabul that the Taliban denied involvement in — demonstrates that both sides are capable of largely pausing violence in Afghanistan, but it does not bring the Taliban and the Afghan government any closer to a peace agreement, and many Afghans fear that once violence resumes, it will only increase.

 The Taliban is targeting areas around key provincial capitals, looking for weak spots as foreign troops withdraw

 As Taliban fighters have pushed forward in the past few weeks, government-controlled areas around provincial capitals and towns have shrunk.
 In Kunduz, Hedayat said gunfire has been nearly constant, audible almost everywhere in the city every day and night, before the cease-fire.
-And the atmosphere is so tense, he said, that he doesn’t leave his home unless it is absolutely necessary.
+The atmosphere is so tense, he said, that he does not leave his home unless it is absolutely necessary.

 Many Afghans welcome any cessation in clashes.